+While the information provided in this post is free, we also sell tours at reasonable prices.
 On your Paris vacation, there’s no reason to have to wait in long lines and tour the attractions with masses of people.
 Luckily, we provide skip the line Paris tours that will allow you to make the most out of your stay.
 After a day of seeing the main sights like the Louvre and the Paris Catacombs, why not check out one of our Paris day trips?
 On our Day Trip from Paris to the Champagne Region, you will be able to explore the intricate process of curating Champagne while also visiting some charming local towns.

 Épernay’s own Gabrielle-Dorziat gave this theatre its name after she started her roots and began her acting career on this theatre’s stage.
 The Theatre Gabrielle-Dorziat withstood the fires and bombings of World War I and served as a place of relief and relaxation during Épernay’s tense times.
 The theatre showcases various performances to this date, such as dance, jazz, classical music and famous dramas.
 Check out the listings and if any interest you, come watch a show on this historical stage.